jiaweixu98/MethodsDatasetsScientists/readme.md

 ## Notes

 In the original HetGNN paper, a paper has some direct author neighbors and a venue neighbor.
 Here in our situation, the paper may not have methods or datasets.
+We matched all the possible data with S2(318884/321216), 99.2%.